brianburton/java-immutable-collections/README.md

 Maps of Sets and Lists
 ---

-The `JImmutableSetMap` makes it easy to index values or accumulate values related to a key.
-The `JImmutableListMap` works similarly but accumulates lists of values by key so it can preserve the order in which they are added and track duplicates.
+The `ISetMap` makes it easy to index values or accumulate values related to a key.
+The `IListMap` works similarly but accumulates lists of values by key so it can preserve the order in which they are added and track duplicates.

 The example below shows a trivial example of indexing a sequence of sentences by the words they contain.

 ````
-        JImmutableList<String> source = list("Now is our time.",
+        IList<String> source = ILists.of("Now is our time.",
                                          "Our moment has arrived.",
                                          "Shall we embrace immutable collections?",
-                                             "Or tread in dangerous synchronized bogs forever?");
+                                         "Or tread in dangerous synchronized waters forever?");
-        JImmutableSetMap<String, String> index = source
+        ISetMap<String, String> index = source
             .stream()
             .flatMap(line -> Stream.of(line
                                            .toLowerCase()